-In October 2008, I flew to Ghana, West Africa, where I lived and worked for three months as a volunteer in a human rights centre.
+In October 2008, I flew to Ghana, West Africa, where I lived and worked for three months as a volunteer in a human rights centre (a Non-Governmental Organisation).
 It was a terrific country to visit, but frequent power-cuts and limited personal funds often meant having little to do except read books and write a diary — both of which I did in abundance.

 The following posts were composed mainly by torchlight on hot, sticky nights.
 I published them online, but subsequently took them down to avoid any risk of breaching confidentiality at the time.
 However, having discovered some of the posts saved to an old keyring drive, I was surprised by the passion which my words seem to convey, and felt the time had come to share these words again.

 And so, with a few minor tweaks, I present this collection of writings which, I would like to think, mark an awakening in my life.
 Sadly, only the first half of my diary is reproduced as I stopped backing-up after week seven.
 Still, those first seven weeks were action-packed, and my reporting of them captures the full essence of my time in Ghana.

 My method was to compose one main entry per week, plus ‘supplemental’ entries on an ad hoc basis, whenever inspiration struck.
 I have edited some of the supplemental entries for convenience, grouping them into an additional weekly post.

 I hope you enjoy reading.

 I’ve been in Ghana for one week, so it’s time to open my weekly diary.